Mohammed-Ka/NodeMCU-RFID-DOOR-LOCK/README.md

 # NodeMCU-RFID-Door-Lock
-RFID Door lock using esp8266 with solenoid lock
+RFID Door lock using esp8266 with solenoid lock and relay module.

 ![Demonstration](Demonstration.jpg)

 ------------------------------------------------
 # Parts Used: